mauriciovigolo/keycloak-angular/docs/README.md

 #### initializer Function

 This function can be named and placed in the way you think is most appropriate.
-In the underneath example it was placed in a separate file `app-init.ts` and the function was called `initializer`.
+The underneath example was put in a separate file `app-init.ts` and the function called `initializer`.

 ```js